What Lessons has COVID-19 Taught Buyers and Suppliers

 Additionally, companies need to know which risk factors are present in their industries.
 Cyber-threats, natural disasters, warehouse fires, legislative changes, logistics interruptions, and demographic challenges can all come into play.
-Keeping a supply chain resilient during disruptions requires preparation and established best practices cohesively across all suppliers.
+Keeping a supply chain resilient during disruptions requires preparation and established best practices across all suppliers.

 Buyers and suppliers alike benefit from Third-Party Risk Management software and other technology that enables informed decision-making during business interruptions.
 By integrating real-time risk management platforms into the operational infrastructure, the supply chain ecosystem becomes more transparent, supporting faster and more appropriate responses during a crisis.
 Documentation digitization is another technological advancement that facilitates smoother trade transactions amid disruption.

-In addition, trade finance services, which includes non-recourse factoring, can increase trade visibility and mitigate risk through credit monitoring and vetting protocols, which is crucial when supply chains are in need of added security.
+In addition, trade finance services, which include non-recourse factoring, can increase trade visibility and mitigate risk through credit monitoring and vetting protocols, which is crucial when supply chains are in need of added security.
 By ensuring compliance with local regulations, these services can also reduce operational expenses and allow for efficient cross-border shipments.

 Traditional distribution networks fail to emphasize the importance of collaboration and fostering long-term buyer-seller relationships.
 Businesses that communicate openly with the supply chain members about trade financing possibilities can optimize cash flow and operations.
 A strategic allocation of working capital enables buyers and sellers to respond to emergencies with greater flexibility.

 Today’s global trade market is evolving rapidly, and conditions change frequently.
-The need to adopt flexible and digital trade solutions has been present for years.
+The need to adopt flexible and digital export finance solutions has been present for years.
 However, it was not until COVID-19 exposed the infrastructure’s inability to function during a crisis that change became inevitable.
 In a post-pandemic economy, trade disputes, duties, quotas, and the introduction of new regulatory measures will require the same level of flexibility to keep supply chains robust.